syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 * Syncfusion.Linq.Base
 * Syncfusion.Olap.Base
 * Syncfusion.PivotAnalysis.Base
+* System.Data.SqlServerCe (Version: 4.0.0.0)
 * Syncfusion.XlsIO.Base
 * Syncfusion.Pdf.Base
 * Syncfusion.DocIO.Base
 * Syncfusion.EJ
+* Syncfusion.EJ.Export
-* Syncfusion.EJ.Olap
+* Syncfusion.EJ.Pivot

 **List of Namespaces**

-Following are the list of namespaces to be added on top of the main class inside `OLAPServiceController.cs` file.
+Following are the list of namespaces to be added on top of the main class inside `OlapController.cs` file.

 {% highlight c# %}

-using System.Web;
-using System.Web.Script.Serialization;
 using Syncfusion.Olap.Manager;
 using Syncfusion.Olap.Reports;
+using System;
+using System.Collections.Generic;
+using System.Configuration;
+using System.Linq;
+using System.Web.Http;
-using Syncfusion.JavaScript;
+using System.Web.Script.Serialization;
 using Syncfusion.JavaScript.Olap;
+using System.Web;
+using System.Data.SqlServerCe;
 using OLAPUTILS = Syncfusion.JavaScript.Olap;
+using System.Data;
+using System.Text;

 namespace PivotGridDemo
 {
-    public class OLAPServiceController : ApiController
+    public class OlapController : ApiController
     {

     }